GeunhwaJeong/haneul-new/doc/src/learn/exchange-integration-faq.md

 ### Does Haneul require a bonding / warm-up period?

-Yes, but the specifics are still under consideration.
-We expect a period of only a few days maximum.
+Yes, the specifics are still under consideration.

-### Does Haneul require an un-bonding period?
+### Does Haneul require an un-bonding / cool-down period?

-The current un-bonding period is one week, this may change prior to Mainnet launch.
+Yes, the current un-bonding period under consideration.

 ### Are staking rewards auto-compounded?